4627ManningRobotics/WorkFlow/README.md

 If you're finished committing and want to sync the changes with the remote repository, you can then:

 	$ git push

+If this branch doesn't already exist at the remote repository, you have to tell it that what you have is a new local branch that you also want to exist at the remote.
+You do that like so:

+	$ git push --set-upstream origin my_awesome_mod

 ### Someone else can test your changes